 In July 2007, the Transportation Authority transferred 174,047 square feet of development and railroad corridor property owned by the Transportation Authority and located at the northeast corner of Holly Street and El Camino Real in the City of San Carlos to San Mateo County Transit District (District).
 On December 27, 2007, the Transportation Authority conveyed right of way on the land located on Holly Street to the District for a promissory note of \$4,343,404.
 The original acquisition cost of the property was \$4,570,000.
-The property was transferred to the District and the Transportation Authority holds a note for the payments due.
-The District is required to make the principal and interest payments before December 1, 2033.
+The property was transferred to the District and the Transportation Authority held a note for the payments due.
+The District paid off this note in full as of June 30, 2022.

-Note 4 - Accounts Receivables
+Note 4 - Accounts Receivable

-Accounts receivables at June 30 consist of amounts owed by other governmental agencies and miscellaneous receivables as follows:
+Accounts receivable at June 30 consist of amounts owed by other governmental agencies and miscellaneous receivables as follows:

-(in thousands) ands) 2021 2020 Metropolitan Transportation Commission \$ 26 \$ 26 Bay Area Infrastructure Financing Authority 3,954 - California Department of Transportation 4,302 4,302 Facebook 1,665 - Other 507 724 Total accounts receivables \$ 10,454 \$ 5,052
+(in thousands) 2 2021

+Metropolitan Transportation Commission \$ - \$ 26

+Bay Area Infrastructure Financing Authority 1,568 3,954

+California Department of Transportation 431 4,302

+Facebook 648 1,665

+Rents Receivable 251 192

+Other 132 315

+Total accounts receivable \$ 3,030 \$ 10,454